 If you experience any of these symptoms or have concerns, please contact your general practitioner (GP).

-Anal cancer is a rare cancer, with approximately 400 people diagnosed in Australia each year.
-Anal cancer is most common over the age of 50 but can occur at any age.
+Anal cancer is a rare cancer, with approximately 615 Australians diagnosed in 2023.
+This cancer claims the lives of 180 Australians each year.
+The risk of anal cancer increases with age but it can occur at any age.
 It is more common in women than men.

 Over 80% of anal cancer cases are linked to infection of Human Papilloma Virus (HPV).
 HPV is a very common infection usually transmitted from different forms of sexual contact.
 Depending on the type of HPV, the virus can affect different parts of the human body, which include the anus, cervix, vagina, penis, throat and inside of the mouth.
 Anal cancer is caused by HPV16 and HPV18.